Gżira

-Gżira (Il-Gżira) is a town in the Central Region of Malta.
+Gżira (Il-Gżira) is a town in the Eastern Region of Malta.
 It is located between Msida and Sliema, also bordering on Ta' Xbiex.
-It has a population of 8,029 as of March 2014.
-The word Gżira means "island" in Maltese, and the town is named after Manoel Island which lies just adjacent to the town.
-The seafront of Gżira has views of the walled city of Valletta, which are illuminated at night, forming a backdrop to Manoel Island, the yacht marina and a seafront public garden.
-Kappara is located close to Gżira.
+It has a population of 11,699 as of January 2019.
+The word Gżira means "island" in Maltese, and the town is named after Manoel Island which lies to the east of Gżira, between the Sliema peninsula and Valletta.
+The seafront of Gżira has views of the walled city of Valletta, which is illuminated at night, forming a backdrop to Manoel Island, the yacht marina and a seafront public garden.
+The hamlet of Kappara is located close to Gżira.
 The Orpheum Theatre is located in Gżira.

 Town history

 In the mid-19th century a villa was built in Gżira by Chevalier Jacob Tagliaferro.
 Slowly Gżira started developing into a working-class suburb of Sliema.
 Until the 1970s, Gżira had many bars, particularly the Snake Pit, Britannia and the Granada along and in proximity of the Strand, which economic activity ended when the British Service left Malta on 31 March 1979.

-Tables have turned and the regenerated Gżira is now host to a business community of hoteliers, restaurants, financial institutions, legal firms, online betting companies, real estate and offices amidst a multi-ethnic and multicultural community of residents.
-Since the last decade, Gżira had a real estate boom, and new buildings, mainly apartments, replace the old buildings.
+A regenerated Gżira is now host to a business community of hoteliers, restaurants, financial institutions, legal firms, online betting companies, real estate and offices amidst a multi-ethnic and multicultural community of residents.
+Since the last decade, Gżira had a real estate boom, and new buildings, mainly apartments, have replaced the old buildings.

 As a result, much of the character and charm of the seafront houses has changed, although in the heart of Gżira there are still examples of traditional Maltese façades, with timber balconies (Gallarija) and bow-fronted, wrought iron balconies.
 The proliferation of modern apartments in Gżira as well as the development of high rise buildings, namely Metropolis and 14 East, led to an inflation of housing prices, as the town became sought after by both Maltese and foreigners.